Mahshi/ Lebanese Stuffed Zucchini and Eggplant / Koussa wa Batenjan Mahshi

 6. Transfer the stuffed vegetables to a large pot that can accomodate them.
 Dilute the tomato paste in the 8 cups of water, add the crushed garlic, whisk to infuse together and gently pour over, almost covering the zucchini (kousa) and eggplants, making sure the stuffed end is up.

 7. Once the mixture boils, dust with dried mint, add the ghee or butter and adjust salt to your taste preference.
 Reduce heat to low, cover up and keep it simmering for 1 1/2 hours to two hours, allowing the zucchini to cook through and flavors mellow and develop together.
+Watch the detiled video tutorial above.
 Serve it with laban!

 Looking for another Lebanese classic to learn about?
 Kousa Bil Laban , zucchini in yogurt!